abhinayaRavi1/convert_to_csv/README.md

 # convert_to_csv
-Convert dataset from UCI repository to CSV files
+Convert dataset from UCI repository to CSV files using Pandas